Identifying the Causes of Electrical Noise and Interference

 - The fridge and over range microwave oven are the only two things on the circuit.

-Background: Audra, a Homeowner from Iowa City, IA.
+Background: Audra, a Homeowner from Iowa City, Iowa.

 Thanks for your electrical wiring question Audra.

-How to Identify the Causes of Electrical Noise and Interference with your Telephone, Stereo and Computer System
+Electrical Noise and Interference with your Telephone and Stereo

 - Microwave Oven Circuit